KarthikRommula/stockmarket/readme.md

-A Streamlit application for uploading, processing, and querying stock reports using a Retrieval-Augmented Generation (RAG) system.
+A Streamlit application for uploading, processing, and querying stock reports using a Retrieval-Augmented Generation (RAG) system and intelligence AI

 ## Features